Physical Education Policy

 Pupils are encouraged to take part in competitive sport during their time at Longton.
 Upon joining the school each pupil is allocated a ‘Team’.
 Each term the pupils compete in a variety of different sports to earn points for their team.
 At the end of the school year pupils also compete in a competitive school games event.
 Each pupil is given points to add to their team total with the winning team at the end of the year being crowned “CHAMPIONS!!!”
 Team and Sport Captains are recruited from the Year 6 pupils each year.
 These pupils form the School Sport Organising Crew and help to organise sporting events during the school year.

 Longton also encourages pupils to apply their skills and knowledge in sports against other schools.
 Pupils from Year 1 to Year 6 take part in team games against other schools.
-Sports that we compete in during the academic year are football, hockey, cricket, dodgeball, tag-rugby, swimming and rounders.
+Sports that we compete in during the academic year are football, hockey, cricket, dodgeball, tag-rugby, athletics, swimming and rounders.

 Longton Primary School is part of the South Ribble School Sport Partnership.
 This provides competitions for our pupils against other schools, CPD for staff and leadership opportunities for our pupils.
 All pupils are encouraged to take part in at least 1 after school sports club and represent their school in at least 1 team event during the academic year.
 Pupils can track their achievements on our school sport noticeboard located in school hall.